gsoft-inc/wl-squide/docs/guides/fetch-initial-data.md

 ### Fetch the data

 Finally, update the `App` component to add the [usePublicDataQueries](../reference/tanstack-query/usePublicDataQueries.md) hook.
-The hook will fetch the data from `/api/count` and forward the retrieved count value through `FetchCountContext`:
+The hook will fetch the data from `/api/count` and forward the retrieved `fetchCount` value through `FetchCountContext`:

 ```tsx !#6-21,23-25,38 host/src/App.tsx
 import { AppRouter, usePublicDataQueries, useIsBootstrapping } from "@squide/firefly";